Nanocloud/community/dockerfiles/README.md

 Then, start **Nanocloud Community** with :

 ```
-$ ./docker-compose up
+$ ./docker-compose up -d
 ```

 This command will build all docker containers, if they're not already, and start them.
-Use CTRL-C in this command console to stop all the containers.

 #### Licence